 Let’s Talk About Marijuana Here

-According to studies, marijuana – one of the most common drug among youths affects their memory, attention and their ability to learn.
+According to studies, marijuana – one of the most common drugs among youths affects their memory, attention and their ability to learn.
 After taking the substance, it takes days or weeks before the drug completely wears off.
 So, daily smoking of marijuana affects the potential for a student to function soberly.

 Smoking marijuana is often associated with students getting lower grades and in the long run most students drop out of school.
 Heavy use of marijuana in the still-developing brains among teens has been found to pose a major impact in a substantial reduction of their IQ.